 Koteka has other functions as a marker of social status and even a symbol of resistance.
-This is one of the traditional outfits worn by some Papuans, especially in the highlands.
-Currently, people who still wear koteka are found in Mee Pago (Mee and Moni) and La Pago (Lani, Dani, Yali, Katengban and Ngalum).
-These tribes mostly settled in the Central Highlands of Papua (from Paniai Lake, the great valley of Baliem, and the Jayawijaya mountains).
+Currently, people who still wear kotekas are found in Mee Pago (Mee and Moni) and La Pago (Lani, Dani, Yali, Katengban and Ngalum).
+These tribes are mostly settled in the Central Highlands of Papua (from Paniai Lake, the great valley of Baliem, and the Jayawijaya mountains).
 The formation of pumpkins had a specific purpose in Baliem society.
-The shape of koteka signifies the social class of the wearer as people who have influence in society.
-The Koteka which is bent forward (kolo) is clothed in clothing by Ap Kain or the leader of the confederation (clan leader).
-The middle class wearing koteka whose side is curved sideways (haliag), among them is Ap Menteg (warlords) and Ap Ubalik (traditional healers and leaders), while the perpendicular forms may be used by ordinary people.
+The shape of koteka signifies the social class of the wearer as people who are known to have influence in society.
+If the Koteka is bent forward, the man must be Ap Kain or the leader of the confederation (clan leader).
+The middle class wears koteka whose side is curved sideways (haliag), among them is Ap Menteg (warlords) and Ap Ubalik (traditional healers and leaders), while the perpendicular forms may be worn by ordinary people.